 My students can testify that I’m not a grade factory teacher.
 When a student or a parent says to me “I want to pass (my children to pass) all the grades and I don’t want (them) to play anything else” I generally ask them to go to another teacher.

 There are many and many teachers that are really good at teaching only grades and how to pass the exams.
 So What are grades?

 Grades are an evaluation of what you know, of how you can play on the day of your exam.
 Nothing more, nothing less.

 Am I totally a grades hater?
 No, but I maintain that working a few scales, three pieces of music, and a bit of sight-reading for a year will not train you to play music.

 Music is a language and you need to learn to speak it, read it and most important understand it!

-Playing only the grades pieces is absolutely ridiculous, three pieces on the entire repertoire existing and pretending that you are a musician is absolutely disgraceful and a barefaced lie!
+Playing only the grade pieces is absolutely ridiculous, three pieces on the entire repertoire existing and pretending that you are a musician is absolutely disgraceful and a barefaced lie!

 Playing grades one after another without understanding what you play is like typing a letter on your computer without understanding a word of it.
 Or learning a poem in Japanese because it sounds nice but not understanding a word of it.
 So it is nice, it helps probably to train your memory a bit, but otherwise, I can’t see how it would develop anything else.

-To understand what you play, understand the language, you need to learn it and most important feel it.
+To understand what you play, understand the language, you need to learn it, and most important: feeling it.

 Now You are going to say “But I don’t want to be a professional musician so… I don’t care about what you are saying Dom!” or “My kid doesn’t want to be a professional pianist just playing for fun!”.